Articles accepted for next issue

 Keywords

-E12 sheet plastination; Temporomandibular joint; Porcine model; Cone beam computed tomography; Magnetic resonance imaging.
+E12 sheet plastination, Porcine model, Cone beam computed tomography, Magnetic resonance imaging, Temporomandibular joint

 Editorial: Introducing Anatomy & Morphology